Vysotsk: History

 Between 1918 and 1940, the town was part of Viipuri Province of independent Finland under the name Uuras.
 As a result of the Winter War and subsequent Moscow Peace Treaty, it was occupied by the Soviet Union in 1940 and became a part of Vyborgsky District of the Karelo-Finnish SSR.
 In 1941, during the Continuation War, it was liberated by Finnish troops and returned to Finland.
 In June 1944, the town was occupied by the Red Army and was annexed to the Soviet Union according to the Moscow Armistice and Paris Peace Treaty.
 On November 24, 1944, it was transferred to Leningrad Oblast.
 In July 1948, the town was renamed Vysotsk in honor of the Soviet machine gunner Kuzma Demidovich Vysotsky, who was killed in the area on March 4, 1940 during the final days of the Winter War.

 Vysotsk may be considered one of the cradles of radio, as it was there that Alexander Popov conducted his pioneering experiments in 1897 and 1902.

 Administrative and municipal status

 Within the framework of administrative divisions, it is incorporated within Vyborgsky District as Vysotskoye Settlement Municipal Formation.
 As a municipal division, Vysotskoye Settlement Municipal Formation is incorporated within Vyborgsky Municipal District as Vysotskoye Urban Settlement.

 Economy

 Vysotsk, along with Vyborg and Primorsk, is one of the three most important Russian ports in the Gulf of Finland.
 All three towns are connected by roads.

 There is a railway station in Vysotsk, the end station of a railway line branching off at Popovo railway station; however, there is no passenger service.

+The region serves many functions, amongst which Gazprom-operated Portovaya LNG and Vysotsk LNG.